Real Writing Year 3 - Unit 16

 1. Vocabulary - To explore word families based on common words

-Pupils will: revisit root words; create word family trees; sort words into families; use their knowledge of root words to work out word meanings.
+Pupils will: revisit root words; create word family trees; sort words into word families; use their knowledge of root words to work out word meanings.

 2. Grammar - To extend sentences using a range of conjunctions, adverbials and prepositions